-The hook located at the bow of the boat is to lock the boat to trailer.
-Hook at the deck is to lock the boat (for example to the dock).
-Locations of the hooks are presented at page 32.
+The hook located at the bow of the boat is for fastening the boat to trailer.
+Hook at the deck is for locking the boat for example to the dock.

 NOTE!
-Make sure that lock or chain does not scratch the deck of the boat.
+Make sure that lock or chain does not scratch the boat.